 In 1989, after 45 years in power, the communist regime in Poland was in decline.
 The ruling communist party was like a fighter who had been knocked down several times and awaited the final blow.
 Yet the Polish walk to freedom was not to be ended by a one-sided, winner-takes-all victory for the democratic opposition.
-As is usual for Poland, things were much more complicated… Get to know the history of the Polish Round Table Talks.
+As is usual for Poland, things were much more complicated… Get to know the history of the Polish Round Table Talks below.

 How did it come about?

-Round Table Talks
+The Round Table Talks

 - The Senate was to be formed as the higher chamber of the Polish parliament

-- The Office of the President, elected by a bicameral parliament, was to be introduced instead of a Communist party general secretary
+- The Office of the President, elected by a bicameral parliament, was to be introduced instead of a communist party general secretary